gsmitheidw/bulk-sharedmatches/README.md

 Change 1..8 to 1..7 to do private trees, switch it back to 8 for public trees.
 ***Remember to change it in the browser too or the script will open/click randomly!***
 These must be changed in tandem.

+## Final Notes:

+- If Ancestry changes their web design the tab stops will change and the code will break.
+- This does not work with other sites like MyHeritage, FT DNA, 23andMe etc.
+- If the script fails or you forget to keep the public/private tree profiles in tandem with the 7/8 toggle above, just quickly switch from browser window to powershell and stop the script: :red_square: